 NHMRC is aiming to improve the readiness of clinical trials sites and transparency of clinical trial data to be able to measure success and enable Australian sites more competitive internationally.

-NHMRC has developed the Clinical Trials Ready initiative which proposes to recognise clinical trial sites, including public and private hospitals, clinical trial units and other trial sites that are ‘ready, willing and able’ to carry out high quality clinical trials in a timely, transparent and efficient manner.
+NHMRC is developing the Clinical Trials Ready initiative which seeks to identify sites that are ready, willing and able to conduct clinical trials in a safe, quality, efficient and transparent manner.

 NHMRC is working with the Therapeutic Goods Administration (TGA), has developed guidance for Safety Monitoring and Reporting in Clinical Trials; involving therapeutic goods to align arrangements for safety monitoring and reporting of clinical trials in Australia with international practices.
 A consultation on a revised ‘Position Statement’ has just been completed.

 NHMRC has provided a statement in support of the principles behind the Alltrials campaign which calls for all clinical trials to be registered and their results reported, to reduce research duplication and legitimise trial results.